Book Editing For Self-Publishing Writers

 Yes.
 We try to keep all communication down to email.
 The reason for this is that editors have time to answer questions between edits.
 They can also take their time to provide the detailed answers that fit your problem.
 We often find the same questions arise time and again, and we have a number of internal resources (and other editors) who the assigned editor can consult with to provide the best answer.

-If you need a longer consultation, it is easy to set up a Skype or telephone conversation.
+If you need a longer consultation, it may be possible to set up a Skype or telephone conversation.